Delvon Randall

 Delvon Randall (born December 14, 1996) is an American football safety who is currently a free agent.
 He played college football for the Temple Owls.

-Early years
+Early life

 Randall was born on December 14, 1996, in Pittsburgh, Pennsylvania, and attended Gateway High School.
 He played wide receiver in high school under head coach, Don Militzer.

 Professional career

 Philadelphia Eagles

 On April 28, 2019, Randall signed as an undrafted free agent with the Philadelphia Eagles of the National Football League (NFL).
 On May 3, 2019, Randall was released by the Eagles.

 Ottawa Redblacks

 On January 31, 2020, Randall signed with the Ottawa Redblacks of the Canadian Football League (CFL).
 On January 11, 2021, Randall was released by the Redblacks.

 Orlando Predators

 On March 25, 2022, Randall signed with the Orlando Predators of the National Arena League (NAL).
 On October 31, 2022, Randall re-signed with the Predators for the 2023 season.
 Randall became a free agent at the end of the season.